 These two alternative approaches can both produce reliable estimates that are comparable within a few percent.
 Note that the reference approach includes emissions from non-energy uses.
 Therefore, these totals should be compared to the aggregation of fuel use and emission totals from Emissions of CO_2 from Fossil Fuel Combustion and Carbon Emitted from Non-Energy Uses of Fossil Fuels Annexes.
-These two sections together are henceforth referred to as the Sectoral
+These two sections together are henceforth referred to as the Sectoral Approach.
+Other than this distinction, the major difference between methodologies employed by each approach lies in the energy data used to derive C emissions (i.e., the actual surveyed consumption for the Sectoral Approach versus apparent consumption derived for the Reference Approach).
+In theory, both approaches should yield identical results.
+In practice, however, slight discrepancies occur.
+For the United States, these differences are discussed below.

-77 Carbon coefficients from EIA were used wherever possible.
-Because EIA did not provide coefficients for coal, the IPCC-recommended emission factors were used in the top-down calculations for these fuels.
-See notes in for more specific source information.
+89 Carbon coefficients from EIA were used wherever possible.
+Because EIA did not provide coefficients for coal, the IPCCrecommended emission factors were used in the top-down calculations for these fuels.
+See notes in Table A- 255 for more specific source information.